 A survey conducted by DatinCorp in December 2017 showed that 64 percent of Venezuelans expected the situation of the country to get worse in the following months.
-The events of 2018 and, mostly, the political instability that increased in 2019 have proved them right and the first months of 2019 have not offered the conditions for any improvement, especially after the Covid-19 pandemic.
+The events of 2018 and, mostly, the political instability that increased in 2019 have proved them right, and the first months of 2020 have not offered the conditions for any improvement, especially after the Covid-19 pandemic.

 Trust in media, especially traditional ones, continues its decrease; only Twitter and WhatsApp have won relevance compared to other platforms as they are harder to control from the government or from other groups.
 It is precisely control from the government or its supporters that creates one of the main challenges for media landscape in Venezuela, as the buying off of critical and independent media, adverse legislation, censorship and violation of journalists’ rights keep taking place and silencing dissident voices, leading others to self-censorship.
 The worst part of this is the closing of media, mainly small groups and print media that are also affected by the shortage of newsprint, but also radio and television stations and more recently digital media as well; these closings, that are explained by political and economic reasons, have clearly diminished plurality and quality of information access.
 For these reasons, the action of professional associations and trade unions will continue being essential in their fight for a free press.